 You will need to download and use Express Scribe software — the software is free to download.
 Express Scribe connects your foot pedal to your computer and controls audio playback and comes with other features like variable speed playback, multi-channel control, playing video, file management, and much more.

 The most important gadget every Working From Home Transcription worker must have is a headset.
-Headset helps the transcriber to focus on the sound and block out other disturbances around.
-Headsets and foot pedals can be bought from Amazon or check eBay if you’re OK with buying secondhand equipment.
+The headset helps the transcriber to focus on the sound and block out other disturbances around.
+Headsets and foot pedals can be bought from Amazon or check eBay if you're OK with buying secondhand equipment.

-Last and not the least, you need a computer.
-This may come in form of a laptop, desktop or any other form of a pc.
+Last and not least, you need a computer.
+This may come in form of a laptop, desktop, or any other form of a pc.
 Some companies will allow you to do it from your iPhone or a smartphone but most of them only work on a pc.
 Ensure you have a PC with recommended specifications of transcription.

 Where Do You Get Practicing Files?

 As stated above, a lot of companies do consider beginners if you can pass their simple tests.
 It’s not recommended to just dive into any of the tests without first getting some practice.
 Here is how to kick start:

-Express Scribe have practice files accompanying it.
+Express Scribe has practice files accompanying it.
 StenoSpeed, a transcription site has some sound files you can download to practice transcribing.
 Pick up a few transcription hits on Amazon Mechanical Turk.
 This is a good way to exercise transcribing short files while also being paid for it.
-Companies like Scribie, Quicktate, Transcribe Me, and Rev doesn’t pay well at all for transcription, but it’s not difficult to get accepted and you can use them for extra money and practice.
-More practice will improve your confidence and experience while testing for the higher paying companies.
+Companies like Scribie, Quicktate, Transcribe Me, and Rev doesn't pay well at all for transcription, but it's not difficult to get accepted and you can use them for extra money and practice.
+More practice will improve your confidence and experience while testing for higher-paying companies.

 In a Nutshell…

 Working from home as a transcriber undeniably sounds easy!
 After all, how hard could it be to listen to an audio file and type it out?
 Well, it's actually a lot stiffer and more complicated than just that…